jgsrty/jgsrty.github.io/docs/english/2019/2019-September/Origins of Christmas 1.md

 They would burn the log on their fireplace and attempt to keep the fire going for 12 days.

-During the time the Yule log burned, there would be many days of festivities and revelry.
+During the time the Yule log burned, there would be many days of festivities and `revelry`.

-Yule wasn't an important holiday, because this was the time of years when animails were slaughtered.
+Yule wasn't an important holiday, because this was the time of years when animails were `slaughtered`.

 And this was the only time of year when most people had fresh meat.